 Visit this corner of the world and experience life on our cruises to Norway.
 Discover Norway in full bloom on a springtime voyage or travel during the winter months and admire the views of frosty fjords.
-You’ll enjoy beautiful landscapes, cascading waterfalls and quaint villages clinging to the hillsides.
+Our Norwegian fjord cruises include beautiful landscapes, cascading waterfalls and quaint villages clinging to the hillsides.
 Best of all, our smaller ships can berth alongside the smaller towns and quays – getting you closer to the sights and right into the heart of the action.